OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

   <img src="../assets/Jama_permissions3.png" />
 </p>

-- Select the user to be mentioned in OpsHub Integration Manager from "Users";
+- Select the user to be mentioned in <code class="expression">space.vars.SITENAME</code> from "Users";
 - Select **Project Administration** from the "Permission" and save it as shown below:

 <p align="center">